pankaj2k9/customer-app/README.md

       	]
      }
      ```
-3. DELETE - localhost:3000/customers will delete at a time
+3. DELETE - localhost:3000/customers will delete all customerat a time

 4. GET - localhost:3000/customers/customerID will show specifc customer with id
 4. DELETE- localhost:3000/customers/customerID will delete specifc customer with id